nevertrollsh/nt-gg-api/README.md

 PS: This makes your script online and requires users to have their WiFi turned on.

 # Functions
+These are the functions.
+If you want to learn to use them correctly, you may want to see some [Code Snippets](./CODE_SNIPPETS.md)

 ## Main API
 The API that is going to be used mainly and includes GG function name shortening.